 9. Use an old classroom projector

 A brilliant idea if you're not skilled in the art of freehand drawing.
-I just about died when I saw this amazing Lord of the Rings Inspired Nursery.
-You can make these kinds of drawings with an old school projector or by using a machine such as this one:
+I recently created a similar Lord of the Rings inspired feature wall in my son's room (full tutorial here!).
+You can make these kinds of drawings using a movie projector.

 10. Take advantage of free nursery printables